The Private Wealth & Private Client Review: United Kingdom

 Historically, the most commonly used vehicle for wealth structuring onshore in the United Kingdom was the trust, which provided a tax-efficient mechanism through which to separate legal ownership from the beneficial enjoyment of assets; however, following changes to the taxation of trusts in 2006, they have declined in popularity.

-The 2006 changes meant that most transfers into trust above the amount of the nil rate band are taxed to IHT at the lifetime transfer rate of 20 per cent and further IHT charges, at a rate of up to 6 per cent, are imposed every 10 years.
+The 2006 changes meant that most transfers into trusts above the amount of the zero rate band are taxed to IHT at the lifetime transfer rate of 20 per cent, and further IHT charges, at a rate of up to 6 per cent, are imposed every 10 years.
 In addition to this, UK-resident trusts are now subject to income and capital gains tax at the highest individual rates: 45 per cent for income and 28 per cent for capital gains.

 This has led UK practitioners to look increasingly for alternative structures for wealth structuring.
 The objective of many structures is now to implement a control structure, while retaining the tax profile of direct ownership.
 This has led, for example, to the increased use of family limited partnership and family investment company structures.

 For individuals seeking to achieve a more beneficial tax profile, the reduction in the rate of corporation tax has increased the attraction of the use of family holding companies.
 Where profits are accumulated, these can benefit from the lower rates of corporation tax and the exemption from corporation tax of dividends.
 In addition, by creating different classes of shares with different rights it is possible to achieve a variety of estate planning objectives.